Azure/azure-powershell/documentation/development-docs/using-config-framework.md

 ### Validation of Config Value

-By default, when setting the value of a config, the type of the value is validated.
+By default, when user sets a config, the type of the value is validated.
 If you want to implement your own validation, override `void TypedConfig<TValue>.Validate(object value)`, throw an exception when the value is invalid.

 ```csharp
 public override void Validate(object value)